mikeizbicki/lab-consistency/README.md

 ```

 Notice above that the incantation to connect to mysql is a bit more complicated than the incantation to connect to postgres.
-This is because the default postgres docker images specify
+This is because the default postgres docker images specify how `psql` should connect to the postgres database,
+but the default mysql docker images do not.
+These extra command line arguments to `mysql` are specifying this information.

 ### Notice!